 The appointment of a guardian takes effect if, at your death:

 The birth mother always has parental responsibility.
+Unmarried fathers of children born before 1st December 2003 do not have parental responsibility.
 The father only has parental responsibility in the following instances:

 - If he was married to the birth mother at the time of the birth – or subsequently marries her